The Best Way to Clean Your Windows

 Sometimes, all your windows need to look brand new is a thorough cleaning.
 Especially after a hot, humid summer, the glass can get a little dingy.
 Or, perhaps seriously dingy, depending on your circumstances.
-When the typical combination of spray cleaner(s), paper towels, and elbow grease just aren’t cutting it, we have some tips from the pros for you to try.
+When the typical combination of spray cleaner(s), paper towels, and elbow grease just aren’t cutting it, we have some tips to clean your windows from the pros.

 Invest in the Right Tools